 - De-Odorize Carpets and Rugs

-Sprinkle a deodorizing powder on carpets a few hours before vacuuming them to help absorb any trapped odors.
+Sprinkle a deodorizing powder or spray on carpets a few hours before vacuuming them to help absorb any trapped odors.
 To really tackle those deep smells, every few weeks do a thorough carpet cleaning with a steam vacuum.

 - If You Can’t Beat It, Cover It Up

 Use air neutralizers and masking scents like cleverly placed dryer sheets, carpet fresheners, scented candles, plug-in air fresheners, and sprays.
-Here are some of our best pet deodorizer formulas and sprays.

 - Change Your Filters.

 Install a HEPA air filtration system and replace any filters in your home on a regular basis.
 Additionally, be sure that the air ducts are periodically cleaned.
 Some cats develop allergies and air purifiers can help.